Helping the Noncompliant Child (HNC)

 Population:

-• Status — Participants were parents of children with disruptive behaviors.
+- Status — Participants were families of low-income with children exhibiting problem behaviors.

 Population: